The home loan market is burgeoning with different products, interest rates, packages, features, add-ons, terms, and conditions.

 To allow for exchange rate fluctuations, you might only be able to use 60-90% of your foreign income, so you may still need some form of Australian income (like rental properties) to successfully qualify.

 Getting a home loan as a student is tough because lenders are quite strict on their income requirements.
-They will assess your ability to meet monthly interest repayments on a home loan, and as a student, you’re unlikely to be earning anywhere near enough to get a home loan without some serious savings.
+They will assess your ability to meet monthly interest repayments on a home loan but as a student, you're unlikely to be earning anywhere near enough to get a home loan without some serious savings.

-If you want to buy a house as a student, you’ll need to save up for a deposit.
-A deposit of less than 20% of the property’s value will attract lender’s mortgage insurance.
+If you want to buy a house as a student, you'll need to save up for a deposit.
+As well, a deposit of less than 20% of the property's value will attract lender's mortgage insurance.

 Relocation home loans, also known as bridging home loans, are loans for people who have bought a new home and are in the process of moving.
 This loan is used to 'bridge' the time between settlements, providing funds for you while you sell your current house using the equity in your home.